bentoml/BentoML/README.md

 Use BentoML if you need to:

-* Easily turn my ML model into API server that's ready for production use
+* Turn my ML model into REST API endpoint, a serverless deployment, a Spark job, or a CLI tool

+* Integrate, test and develop with the ML service created

-* Easily manage the workflow of creating and deploying a ML service
+* Manage the workflow of creating and deploying a ML service

-* Easily integrate, test and develop with the ML service created

-BentoML is developed with a focus on enabling data scientists to fully own the "last mile" of their machine learning project - exposing the model they created, via a machine learning services.
-That can be either an API endpoint, a serverless deployment, a Spark job, or a CLI tool.

 ---